Ecuadorian Air Force: History

 By 1939 the Ecuadorian Air Force was still limited to about 30 aircraft and a staff of about 60, including 10 officers.
 Military aviation did not start in earnest until the early forties when an Ecuadorian mission to the United States resulted in the delivery of an assortment of aircraft for the Aviation school at Salinas.
 Three Ryan PT-22 Recruits, six Curtiss-Wright CW-22 Falcons, six Fairchild PT-19A Cornells and three North American AT-6A Harvards arrived in March 1942, considerably boosting the capacity of the Escuela de Aviación at Salinas.

 The 1950s and 1960s saw a further necessary buildup of the air force, gaining more units and aircraft.
 Meanwhile, efforts were made in enhancing the facilities at various airbases.
-In May 1961 the "First Air Zone" with its subordinate unit Ala de Transportes No.11 was founded.
-The "Second Air Zone" controlled the units in the southern half of Ecuador, Ala de Combate No.21 at Taura, Ala de Rescate No.22 at Guayaquil and Ala de Combate No.23 at Manta as well as the Escuela Superior Militar de Aviación "Cosme Rennella B." (ESMA) at Salinas.
+In May 1961 the First Air Zone with its subordinate unit Ala de Transportes No.11 was founded.
+The Second Air Zone controlled the units in the southern half of Ecuador, Ala de Combate No.21 at Taura, Ala de Rescate No.22 at Guayaquil and Ala de Combate No.23 at Manta as well as the Escuela Superior Militar de Aviación "Cosme Rennella B." (ESMA) at Salinas.

-The Ala 11 has its own commercial branch, like in many other South-American countries, the Transporte Aérea Militar Ecuatoriana (TAME).
-Besides the military transport aircraft, it also uses commercial airliners.
+The Ala 11 has its own commercial branch, like in many other South American countries, the Transporte Aérea Militar Ecuatoriana (TAME).
+Besides military transport aircraft, it also uses commercial airliners.
 Flying to locations off the beaten track, TAME provides an additional service to the people of Ecuador.

 The FAE saw action on several occasions.
 A continuous border dispute with Peru flared up in 1981 and 1995.
 Today the FAE faces the war on drugs as well as many humanitarian and logistic missions into the Amazon-region of the country.
-Nevertheless, being a middle-income country and supporting a relatively large air force is a burden.